 History and Social Studies, 3 credits (including United States History)

 World Languages, 2 credits (in the same language)

 Health, .5 credit (Health and Wellness)

-Technology, .5 credits (Solving Problems with Technology)
+Technology, .5 credits

 Public Speaking, .25 credit

-Students in grades 9, 10, and 11 meet with their parents and advisor for an Advisory Conference each spring.
+Students in Grades 9, 10, and 11 meet with their parents and advisor for an Advisory Conference each spring.
 During this conference, the Upper School Course Catalog is reviewed, and the advisor takes initial requests for courses.
 These requests may be adjusted at any time before May 1.
 Parents may submit changes through their child’s advisor.

 To guide this process, this Course Catalog should be used as a reference providing graduation requirements for each academic department, course descriptions, and prerequisites and co-requisites for many courses.
 All course placements are subject to the approval of The Pennington School and availability of the course in the daily schedule.
 Final course offerings may be modified based on student interest and faculty availability.
 A student schedule for the full school year will be sent home over the summer.

 Through the study of a variety of disciplines and the careful guidance of instructors, each student learns skills essential to success in college.
 The full program of study for each student is prepared in consultation with the advisor, Class Dean, department chairs, Dean of Academic Affairs, and, in the later years, the college counselors.